 We were smiling, laughing, enjoying a relaxed catching up time together around the table, with cups of tea, my two bright adult daughters and I. Shifting to national news, I said in a “this is driving me crazy” tone, “Can you believe these fear based commercials and how those people are actually falling for it, and are going to vote in the election?”
 “Mom, we have never heard you talk this way about a group of people before!” my daughters exclaimed.
-Time to flip my judgment! (yes, that is me in the photo, flipped upside down with a different perspective in a yoga class in Thailand)
+Time to flip my judgment, bias! (yes, that is me in the photo, flipped upside down with a different perspective in a yoga class in Thailand)

 I was caught in the act of judging!
 Even though I am a coach and strive to approach everyone with unconditional positive regard and compassion as well as a Breaking Free from Bias author, I am human and additionally an ENTJ personality.
 J for judgment, which while helpful for looking at what can be further developed and making good decisions, can also get in the way and even signal biases we all have.
 (Note: the fact that we all have biases does not let us off the hook.)
 Judgment shuts down the brain in .07 seconds!
 To hear the rest of the story including how I flipped my J on its head and returned to an open mind and heart for improved decision making, relationships and results, look for the five steps below.
 Organizations who made pledges during the #metoo and #blacklivesmatter movements are finding the pledges challenging to live up to.
 Our Culturally Intelligent Coaching™ provides the needed support, awareness, accountability.